 How is it diagnosed?

 Your physician can perform a simple physical exam to determine if you have a tipped uterus.
 This can be done during a routine pelvic exam.
 If you suspect that you have a tipped uterus, discuss it with your physician.

 What other terms are used to describe a tipped uterus?

-There are many alternative ways of referring to a tipped uterus.
-However, all of the terms mean that the uterus is tipped backward toward the back of the pelvis.
+There are many alternative terms you should know but they all mean that the uterus is tipped backward toward the back of the pelvis.